 While the GMAT used to be the only standardized exam that business schools accepted, that is no longer the case with candidates now having the option to submit GRE scores to most MBA programs.
 Both exams are computer adaptive tests that contain a quantitative as well as a verbal section.
-Therefore, it is not surprising that many of my clients and prospective clients ask which exam they should take.
+Therefore, it is not surprising that many applicants ask which exam they should take.

 Are you applying to a dual degree program?

 If you are applying to a dual degree program, then it makes sense to take the GRE since most graduate programs primarily accept just that exam.
 For example, if you are pursuing an MPA or MPP degree in addition to the MBA, taking the GRE will satisfy the requirements for both programs.
 This is true for other dual degree programs as well.
 So, in this case, definitely save yourself some time by studying for just one exam!